kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(3\) Except as provided in paragraph (a)(5) of this section, power or thrust, gas temperature, rotor shaft rotational speed, and, if limited, temperature of external surfaces of the engine must be at least 100 percent of the value associated with the particular engine operation being tested.
 More than one test may be run if all parameters cannot be held at the 100 percent level simultaneously.

-\(4\) The runs must be made using fuel, lubricants and hydraulic fluid which conform to the specifications specified in complying with §33.7(c).
+\(4\) The runs must be made using fuel, lubricants and hydraulic fluid which conform to the specifications specified in complying with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.7   Engine ratings and operating limitations.|§33.7]](c).

 \(5\) Maximum air bleed for engine and aircraft services must be used during at least one-fifth of the runs, except for the test required under paragraph (f) of this section, provided the validity of the test is not compromised.
 However, for these runs, the power or thrust or the rotor shaft rotational speed may be less than 100 percent of the value associated with the particular operation being tested if the FAA finds that the validity of the endurance test is not compromised.